As veganism gains momentum around the world, it seems there are now more vegetarian and vegan musicians than ever before.

 Kanal is also active in the animal rights community.
 He regularly attends animal rights marches, as well as pig vigils at Farmer John’s slaughterhouse in Vernon, CA.

-Bring Me the Horizon frontman Oli Sykes went vegan eight years ago.
-He is an active animal rights activist and even opened a vegan bar and cafe called “Church: Temple of Fun” in 2018.
+In addition to being vegan, Bring Me the Horizon frontman Oli Sykes is an active animal rights activist.
+He even opened a vegan bar and cafe called “Church: Temple of Fun” in 2018.

 British rapper Akala has been vegan for more than a decade.
 In a 2017 interview with GQ Magazine, Akala said he originally went vegan for health reasons.

 Legendary singer, songwriter, and producer Stevie Wonder has been vegan for more than six years.
-On a 2015 segment of James Cordens’ Carpool Karaoke, Wonder talked about his veganism, saying he’d been vegan for more than a year and a half.
+On a 2015 segment of James Cordens’ Carpool Karaoke, Wonder talked about his veganism.
 The duo also broke into song about Wonder’s eating habits.

 “I like not eating meat,” Wonder told Corden.
 “Go vegan, go vegan, you’ve got-got-got to go vegan,” the pair sang.